dajuntian/SAS-Snippet/README.md

 Some Sniggets for SAS, to make our difficult life easier.

 ## License

-This package is free and open source software, licensed under GPL.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or